bda4cid/bda4cid.github.io/index.md

 * Text mining / machine learning for social media data analysis
 * Web bots and big data processing for social media networks

+This year we are seeking papers which address the cybersecurity ‘data sharing paradox’ where organisations (including businesses, NGOs and government bodies) who possess datasets that could aid the development of better cyber-security are either unwilling, feel unable or are unable to share their data with others to solve the common problem.
+Papers could cover (but not limited to):
+* Best practices in sharing data between companies and researchers
+* Data schemas and structures to better enable sharing and multi-purpose usability
+* New datasets for cyber-intelligence and defense
+* Anonymization of datasets to remove company information
+* Synthetic datasets which match the characteristics of real data

 To contribute towards advances of knowledge, the workshop solicits original manuscripts from researchers and practitioners who are actively working in Big Data Analytics for Cyber Intelligence and Defense.

 ### Paper Format